Is Dota 2 Dying? – Verdict from a decade-old fan and some stats

 How many people still play Dota 2?

-Dota 2’s all-time peak is still 1.29 million players, which was long achieved in year 2016.
-As of April 2022, Dota 2 only has a daily average of 429,215 active players.
-These numbers are still record-breaking compared to its competitors, but we had rather enjoy the good old times when a daily average of 1 million active players was trivial.
+Dota 2’s all-time peak is still 1.29 million players, which was long achieved in the year 2016.
+As of March 2024, Dota 2 has a monthly average of 428,568 active players.
+Not too shabby, considering the trend hasn’t plummeted in a year.
+Sure, these numbers pale in comparison to its competitors, but true Dota fans will tell you that the experience is unlike any MOBA out there.

-Will these numbers improve as we creep closer to the International 11 in August 2022?
-Yes, we can at least expect a surge when the championship takes off.
-After all, who could resist the hype and thrill of watching our favorite teams play?
+Will these numbers improve as we creep closer to the highly-anticipated Crownfall update? – Yes, we can at least expect a surge when we potentially get two new Arcana cosmetics and the new hero, The Ringmaster.

 Is Dota 2 losing players?